Evidence Based Clinical Modules

 - COPD and smoking cessation (CME credit from HMS through November 2016).

-- Falls and mobility (CME credit from HMS through April 2017)
+- Elder Abuse and Dementia (CME credit from HMS through April 2020)

 - Heart Failure (CME credit from HMS through December 2018)